vkbo/novelWriter.io/source/features.rst

    .. grid-item::
       :padding: 1 0 0 3

-      The :guilabel:`Outline View` gives you a complete overview of the structure of your novel in terms of your chapters and scenes.
+      The **Outline View** gives you a complete overview of the structure of your novel in terms of your chapters and scenes.

       It also shows you all the associated meta data and cross-references in columns.
 A default set of columns are visible, but you can add more from the configuration button in the toolbar.